AirdroperUA/AirOS-docs/content/development/extensions/index.md

          "HostConfig": {\
            "Privileged": true,\
            "Binds":[\
-             "/usr/blueos/extensions/data-logger:/app",\
+             "/usr/airos/extensions/data-logger:/app",\
              "/dev:/dev"\
            ]\
          }
          ```
       - Automatically mapping port 80 of the Container to a free port in the host, and creating an explicit network bridge to the vehicle's network
-         - Requires using `host.docker.internal` (i.e. instead of `localhost`/`127.0.0.1`) to access BlueOS APIs from inside the Extension, because the Extension is not sharing the BlueOS-core network
+         - Requires using `host.docker.internal` (i.e. instead of `localhost`/`127.0.0.1`) to access AirOS APIs from inside the Extension, because the Extension is not sharing the AirOS-core network
          ```dockerfile
          LABEL permissions='\
          {\